nianzelee/nianzelee.github.io/_pages/about.md

 ### 2019

 - [Stability analysis for safety of automotive multi-product lines: A search-based approach, GECCO](https://doi.org/10.1145/3321707.3321755)
-  - This work was in collaboration with Dr. Paolo Arcaini and Prof. Fuyuki Ishikawa from NII and Dr. Shaukat Ali from Simula Research Lab.
+  - This work was in collaboration with Dr. Paolo Arcaini, Prof. Fuyuki Ishikawa from NII, and Dr. Shaukat Ali from Simula Research Laboratory.

 ## Software Projects